Advances in photocathode development for PICOSEC Micromegas precise-timing detectors: Photocathode characterisation

 \subsection{Titanium}

 Ti was studied both as a~stand-alone photocathode material and as an interlayer for CsI.
-Its higher work function and its roughly 15\% greater transparency compared to Cr make it an attractive option, as the increased transparency allows more photons to reach the photocathode.
+Its higher work function and roughly 15\% greater transparency compared to Cr make it an attractive option, as the increased transparency allows more photons to reach the photocathode.
 Additionally, Ti films are insensitive to humidity and therefore do not require controlled storage conditions.
 Encouraging results from initial Ti tests~\cite{LisowskaPhDThesis} prompted more detailed follow-up studies.

 Ti samples were produced at the TFG workshop.
 Films with nominal thicknesses between 1.5\,nm and 5.5\,nm were deposited on 3\,mm MgF$_2$ and glass substrates for comparison.
-Transparency measurements, shown in Fig.~\ref{TiTransparency}, exhibited a strong thickness dependence, increasing from about 28\% at 160\,nm for the thickest film to 43\% for the thinnest.
+Transparency measurements, shown in Fig.~\ref{TiTransparency}, exhibited a~strong thickness dependence, increasing from about 28\% at 160\,nm for the thickest film to 43\% for the thinnest.
 Surface resistivity, presented in Fig.~\ref{TiResistivity}, ranged from approximately 400\,$\Omega/\square$ for the thickest layers to about 20\,k$\Omega/\square$ for the thinnest.
-Higher resistivity values for photocathodes on MgF$_2$ substrate compared to glass suggest that the layers on MgF$_2$ are thinner, likely due to lower crystal adhesion.
+Higher resistivity values for photocathodes deposited on MgF$_2$ compared to glass indicate a reduced effective thickness, likely due to poorer adhesion of Ti on MgF$_2$.
+As a result, a fraction of the deposited material does not adhere to the substrate and is instead lost to the chamber walls during deposition.

-The samples were evaluated with the same metallic detector described above, operated in sealed mode at a gas pressure of 990 $\pm$ 5\,mbar during the July test beam campaign.
+The samples were evaluated with the same metallic detector described above, operated in sealed mode at a~gas pressure of 990 $\pm$ 5\,mbar during the July test beam campaign.
 Scanning the cathode voltage for different photocathode thicknesses again showed that thinner layers generally yield better time resolution, as illustrated in Fig.~\ref{TiComparison}.
-The best-performing photocathode, a 2.4\,nm Ti layer, was remeasured during the November campaign.
-A~time resolution of $\sigma = 30.6 \pm 1.2$\,ps was achieved at a cathode voltage of \(V_\text{C} = -485~\mathrm{V}\), with a~98.8\% detection efficiency, as presented in Fig.~\ref{TimeResTi}.
+The best-performing photocathode, a~2.4\,nm Ti layer, was remeasured during the November campaign.
+A~time resolution of $\sigma = 30.6 \pm 1.2$\,ps was achieved at a~cathode voltage of \(V_\text{C} = -485~\mathrm{V}\), with a~98.8\% detection efficiency, as presented in Fig.~\ref{TimeResTi}.
 Measurements indicated that the 2.4\,nm Ti film produced $N_\text{PE} = 5.10 \pm 0.05$ photoelectrons per MIP.